VarunCode/Application-of-CNN-for-NDVR/README.md

 Code for this project can be found in the git repository (link present at webpage beginning).
 It can be executed by deplyoing the CNN-main file inside CNN module folder.
 The Keyframe_Extractors module provides the different techniques we implemented for extracting keyframes and can be deployed seperately on different video datasets.

-Project proposal and mid-term report can be found in the git repository as well.
+Project proposal, mid-term report and final presentation can be found in the git repository as well.

 ### Team members
 Anuja Golechha, Shivanee Nagarajan, Varun Ramesh.